 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your WordPress website as described in Part Two.
-Then, get it configured as shown in Part Three.
-After all this is in place, you then connect all of the dots using plugins.
+Simple … first, set up your site as described in Part Two.
+Then, configure it as described in Part Three.
+After all this is in place, you then automate the process with plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at a number of traffic-generation plugins that can help:
+Let’s take a quick look at a number of traffic-generating WordPress plugins that can help to:

-- Post content automatically to social sites and social bookmarking sites
+- Post content to social sites and social bookmarking websites

-- Distribute content via RSS to other web properties
+- Syndicate content automatically via RSS to other online properties

 Jetpack